AnthonyByansi/clinical-risk-stratification/README.md

 ## Data
 The data used in this project will be collected from electronic health records and other relevant sources.
 The dataset will include patient demographics, medical history, and other factors that may be associated with the risk of hospital readmission.

+## Methodology
+The project will involve the following steps:

+- Identify the outcome of interest: predicting the risk of hospital readmission within 30 days of discharge for patients with CHF.
+- Gather and preprocess the data: collect and clean the data for analysis, dealing with missing values, outliers, and other data quality issues.